Securing and deploying our Godot Python MMO

 exit 0

-Save the script by pressing Ctrl+X
+Save the script by pressing Ctrl+X, then Y, then Enter.

 Now we need to make the script executable: